-We found a positive and strong correlation between egalitarian culture and centralization of decision making with successful implementation of BPR.
 Organizational culture is an important factor in developing an innovative organizational environment for successful BPR implementation.
 Cooperation, coordination, and empowerment of employees are the standard characteristics of an innovative organizational environment.
-Therefore open communication with strong leadership should be encouraged during the BPR project.
+Therefore, open communication with strong leadership should be encouraged during the BPR project.

 Customers of the BPR project should be involved throughout the BPR methodology's analysis, design, and implementation phases.
 The satisfaction of their requirements and needs should be one of the primary goals of the BPR project.

-It is important for organizations to create an innovative environment to increase the chances of successfully implementing a BPR project that uses Information Technology.
+It is important for organizations to create an innovative environment to increase the chances of successfully implementing a BPR project that uses information technology.
 In order to do so, organizations must use a strong leadership style to create an environment where employees affected by the BPR project understand its objectives and are involved throughout the BPR process.

 Radical changes may occur as a result of BPR and must be understood by all affected employees.
 Training and reward programs should be implemented to assist employees during their transition.
-These initiatives are easily implemented especially when applying Internet technology, because employees find Internet technology easy to work with and do not feel threatened by the technology.
+These initiatives are easily implemented, especially when applying Internet technology because employees find Internet technology easy to work with and do not feel threatened by the technology.

 This research found that financial problems, technical ability, human resources, and time limitation are the greatest problems when firms engage in BPR.
-It also found that two of the four problems, including human resources and technical ability, were significantly different among different organizations.
+It is also found that two of the four problems, including human resources and technical ability, were significantly different among different organizations.
 Understanding the expected problems and severity of them can help organizations to face these problems properly and increase the possibility of a successful implementation of BPR.

-In this study we found significant differences between selected Information Technology for BPR.
-We found that perceived success score for participant organizations that applied Internet technology for BPR is significantly higher than those applying EDI (3.55 vs. 3.25).
+In this study, we found significant differences between selected information technology for BPR.
+We found that the perceived success score for participant organizations that applied Internet technology for BPR is significantly higher than those that applied EDI (3.55 vs. 3.25).
 This higher success result is perhaps due to ease of use of Internet technology.
-We also found significant differences across different kinds of organizations when applying Information Technology for their BPR programs.
-For instance 3.65, 3.34, and 3.32 for IT industries, manufacturing, and consulting companies respectively.
-Lack of attention to these relationships may be one reason for unacceptably high implementation failure rate in the previous BPR efforts.
+We also found significant differences across different kinds of organizations when applying information technology for their BPR programs, for instance, 3.65, 3.34, and 3.32 for IT industries, manufacturing, and consulting companies, respectively.
+Lack of attention to these relationships may be one reason for unacceptably high implementation failure rates in the previous BPR efforts.